Is coaching right for you?

 I certainly had my share of those days.
 The worst part was that there seemed to be no answers.
 “Just relax” people would say.
 “Enjoy yourself and remember that everyone is there to enjoy the performance too” others would offer.
 “Practice more” would be the standard response.
 And sure, it probably wouldn’t have been such a bad thing if I had been a little more diligent in the practice room…but even when I was, it didn’t seem to change things as much as I hoped it might.

-So if you have been frustrated with performance anxiety or sub-par performances – and don’t know how to change things – I’d like to help.
+So if you’ve been frustrated with performance anxiety or sub-par performances – and don’t know how to change things – I’d like to help.

 Who do I work with?